TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Editor (`uibuilder.html`)

-* Show template (instance root) folder
-* Editor Help: Change output msgs headers to include guidance to say that port 1 is the upper port and port 2 the lower port.
-* Check for new versions of installed packages when entering the library manager.
 * Server info box doesn't update if nr restarts with different setting but editor not reloaded.
 Need to switch to an API call.
 * When a template changes, optionally install required front-end packages.
 Probably use a new property in package.json - note, don't use the dependencies property as these are for local dependencies not for packages that uibuilder will make available to the front-end via ExpressJS.
 Or possibly make this a button for easy install?
-* Allow custom locations for delivery folder (normally `src/` or `dist/`) and for api's folder (normally `api/`)
-  * Allow the use of `public` as well as `src` and `dist`.
-Svelte outputs to the public folder by default.
-Also add warnings if no index.html file exists in the folder in use.
 * Method to show output from npm package handling.
 * Add optional plugin displaying drop-down in Editors header bar - listing links to all deployed uib URLs.
 See example: https://github.com/kazuhitoyokoi/node-red-contrib-plugin-header
 * If instance folder doesn't exist - need to mark node as changed to force deploy.

-### Front-End new ESM library (`uibuilder.esm.js`/`uibuilder.module.js`)

-* Allow add/change to use a.b prop names
-* Document `loadScriptSrc` and `loadScriptTxt`
-* UI
-  * Add prop validation
-  * keep track of added ids?
-  * Handle script and style types
-  * Swap from marked to markdown-it
-* ??
-Maybe:
-  * Add msg # to outgoing messages to act as a sequence number
-  * Option to allow log msgs to be returned to Node-RED as uibuilder control messages
-  * Option to allow custom events to be returned to Node-RED as uibuilder control messages
-  * Do we need a confirmation (ctrl?) msg back to node-red?

 ### Package Manager Class